Wheelie uses Intel’s AI camera to let people in wheelchairs get around using facial expressions

 Created in April, the AI for Social Good initiative at Intel seeks to support startups and projects looking to solve a variety of problems.
 Thus far, the initiative has supported historical preservation efforts for the Great Wall of China, and it is participating in a competition between Microsoft and Tencent to see who can most efficiently grow cucumbers in automated greenhouses.

-“The National Spinal Cord Injury Statistics Center says there is approximately 288,000 people in the U.S. living with spinal cord injuries and about 17,700 new cases every year, and different studies have shown that physical mobility can have the largest impact on the quality of life for people with these injuries.
+“The National Spinal Cord Injury Statistics Center says there are approximately 288,000 people in the U.S. living with spinal cord injuries and about 17,700 new cases every year.
+And different studies have shown that physical mobility can have the largest impact on the quality of life for people with these injuries.
 And they often rely on motorized wheelchairs or caregivers to move them around,” Intel AI for social good lead Anna Bethke told VentureBeat in a phone interview.

-Hoobox isn’t alone in its use of artificial intelligence to enable people with disabilities to live more independent lives.
+Hoobox isn’t alone in using artificial intelligence to enable people with disabilities to live more independent lives.

 Automated wheelchairs made their debut this summer in Japan and Singapore, while Ming Liu from Hong Kong University and the IEEE Robotics and Automation Society is working on ways to modify existing motorized wheelchairs to travel in more rugged environments.
 Using a series of sensors and computer vision, Liu’s lab has made systems that can automatically climb stairs.

-A number of startups and companies with backgrounds in robotics are also attempting to make exoskeletons to help people be more mobile.
+A number of startups and companies with backgrounds in robotics are also attempting to make exoskeletons to help people become more mobile.